 - the general collections of published items including one copy of physical format titles received under legal deposit and selectively collected overseas publications.

 The purpose of these collections is to support the current information needs of New Zealanders, in particular through supplementing and furthering the work of other libraries in New Zealand.
-The general collections are developed and maintained because of their utility value and are therefore able to be porrowed and accessed throughout the New Zealand library network.
-Items in these collections are not required to be kept in perpetuity - the research collections, often also referred to as the heritage oblections, which are acquired with the intention they will be kept permanently by the Lorary.
-They include the collections of the Alexander Turnbull Library and the Doroth Nival White children's literature collection.
-These collections are developed and maintained because of their value in supporting current and emerging research needs, as will as anticipated needs of future generations of New Zealanders.
-Under section 11(2) of Te Puna Mātauranga o Aotearoa Act 2003 the Crown must continue to own the collections of the Alexander Turnbull Library in perpetuity - the schools collection, which supports the development of young New Zealanders as engaged readers and digitally literate learners.
+The general collections are developed and maintained because of their utility value and are therefore able to be corrowed and accessed throughout the New Zealand library network.
+Items in these collections are not required to be kept in perpetuity, - the research collections, often also referred to as the heritage dections, which are acquired with the intention they will be kept permanently by the include the collections of the Alexander Turnbull Library and the Dorothy Neal White children's literature collection.
+These collections are developed and maintained because of their value in supporting canonials as anticipated needs of future generations of New Zealanders.
+Under section for Te Puna Mātauranga o Aotearoa Act 2003 the Crown must continue to own the allocation of the Alexander Turnbull Library in perpetuity - the schools collection, which supports the development of young New Zealanders as engaged readers and digitally literate learners.
 This is a high-use steady state collection, in which the objective is to add and remove an equal number of items.